Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

 Paying for university study for more information.
 Visit the

 Clinical health sciences

-Students in courses that include supervised practice (including research) in a clinical setting are required to undergo screening for,
+If you're a student in a course that include supervised practice (including research) in a clinical setting, you're required to undergo screening for,

 Criminal record screening is also necessary and, where relevant